Pakistan picks up its COVID vaccination drive just in time | DW | 23.06.2021

 "When the government announced the registration to vaccinate citizens aged 18 years or older, I sent messages every day, and sometimes two or three times a day" said Zainab, adding that it took several weeks before she got her appointment.

 "The vaccination process was smooth and it took 20 minutes," she said.
-"I urge people to get vaccinated, and I am sharing my experience on social media to bust myths about vaccination," she added.
+"I urge people to get vaccinated, and I am sharing my experience on social media to bust myths about vaccination."

-Zainab is now among nearly 13 million people, out of a total population of 230 million, who have received a vaccine.
-Her second dose is scheduled for early July.
+Zainab is now among nearly 13 million people, out of a total population of 230 million, who have received at least one dose of a COVID vaccine.
+Her second shot is scheduled for early July.

 Fareeha Irfan, a public health physician and expert in health policy and management, told DW that the Pakistani government has streamlined access to vaccinations, and the public has responded well.